 ID and passport

 Always have your passport or ID with you.
-In Slovakia, you must normally produce a passport or ID when checking into a hotel.
+In Slovakia, you usually have to identify yourself with an ID card or passport when checking into a hotel.

 The biggest mobile operators in Slovakia are Orange Slovensko, Slovak Telekom, 4ka, O2, each with many branches around the country.
 To place an international call, dial 00, the country code, city code and number.
 General phone numbers are: Information 118, General emergency 112, Police 158, Ambulance 155, Fire 150, Emergency road service 18124, Emergency highway service 0800 100-007.